Forest Family Fondue Tips

 With tears welling up in her eyes, Grandma Ujan explains why these gatherings are so important to her.
 “It’s the greatest feeling to have my family all together, it’s really beautiful.
 I come from a traditional family who always had big gatherings at Christmas.
 In Malaysia it’s just a special time of year.”

 We’d like to thank the Forest Family for sharing their story and Fondue tips with us.
 We hope you all have a safe, healthy and fondue-tastic holiday season.
-For more Prairie Melt recipes visit our website here.
+For more Prairie Melt recipes visit our blog.